“For even when we were with you, this we commanded you, that if any would not work, neither should he eat.”

 The Protestant Ethic then provides a pious excuse to bear any exploitation carried in Appalachia’s bloody industrialization which now comprises its regional mythology in the Appalachian consciousness.
 The church, a social center of Appalachian proletarian life, did as much to increase proletarian social cohesion as it did to solidify industrial capitalist power in the region.
 When Appalachian religion and class-struggle are used in the same sentence, the scene from John Sale’s Matewan, in which a young union preacher proclaims that Christ himself would join the union to a disapproving audience, could easily come to mind.
 The relationship between the two calls for us to look more critically at mountain religion, a conclusion that many anti-capitalists today seem apprehensive to draw.
 But in another sense, though it often replaced or hindered the development of radical politics, religion also enabled a sense of righteousness in the fight for social transformation in the region.

 Many questions of the history of Appalachia cannot be answered solely through investigation into this topic, but they can certainly be found there.
-Among what is often called the “Bible Belt”, the role that religion had played in daily life cannot be underestimated as simply another force of a superstructure.
+Among what is often called the “Bible Belt”, the role that religion had played in daily life cannot be underestimated as another force of a superstructure.
 Even in the wake and ruin of the industrial past, as much of capitalist society secularizes, most in Appalachia still rely on a prayer, a class prayer nonetheless.
 For this, its nature must be unveiled and reckoned with free of any workerist mythology.

 1 McCauley, Deborah.
 Appalachian Mountain Religion: A History.
 (Champaign, IL: University of Illinois Press, 1995), 143